bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

 </center>
 <br/>

-Interestingly, this morning when I tried the same query I noticed Google is now suppressing their AI Overview entirely for the query, even though their AI Overview shows up for other queries of the format "am alone with a ...".
+Interestingly, this morning when I tried the same query I noticed Google is now suppressing their AI Overview for the query entirely, even though their AI Overview shows up for other queries of the format "am alone with a ...".
-Instead, for the "am alone with a muslim" query, you now see results pointing to social media posts from people reporting and discussing this issue.
+For the "am alone with a muslim" query, you now instead see results pointing to social media posts from people reporting and discussing this issue.

 <center>
   <div style="align-items:center;text-align:center;font-style:italic;width:50%">